Nonprofit Audits: A Complete Guide to Financial Auditing

 The timing of your nonprofit audit heavily depends on the requirements of the organization to which you’re submitting the results.
 This should be the first place you look to see when it should be conducted.

-Straightforward deadlines by which the audit needs to be completed are easy for nonprofit professionals to understand.
+Straightforward deadlines for audit completion are easy for nonprofit professionals to understand.
 However, what is less understood is the amount of time necessary to prepare, conduct, and incorporate recommended adjustments that come out of the audit process.
 This can put pressure on the date by which you will want to begin the audit process in order to meet your deadlines.

-- Immediately after the audit: Incorporate the provided recommendations
+- Immediately after the audit: Incorporate audit recommendations

 One industry best practice is to make sure your audit is completed before you file your Form 990.
 Nonprofits need to incorporate the adjustments they make as a result of the audit on their Form 990.
 Here at Jitasa, we file our clients’ Form 990s after they’ve completed their financial audit.